 Are you ready to migrate your WordPress site and move to a new host or server?
 Moving your website to a new host can be a daunting and stressful experience, but it doesn’t need to be.
 Even though there are important steps to migrate your WordPress site if you follow our guide you can succeed.

 Many people are faced with the need to move to a new host because of problems with their current provider and have just had enough.
 But all too often, migrating to a more reliable host is delayed time and again for fear of making a mistake and damaging your site(s).

-To get around the problem, people will either pay a professional to move their site for them, find a new host that offers the service as part of a new hosting package.
+To get around the problem, people will may pay a large fee for a professional to move their site for them.
+Or search for a new host that offers a migration service as part of a new hosting package.
 And then there are the people reading this article who take the third option of having a go at it themselves.

 If you spend a little time preparing your own website, migrating is nothing to be concerned about.
 It can be a very straightforward project if approached correctly and can easily be reversed out of should any problems occur.

-The very first step of any project such as this is to back up every aspect of your site.
-This should be a part of your general WordPress security, and is good practice before any major change but it is also a requirement of migrating your WordPress installation since there is so much data being moved.
+The very first step before migrating is to back up every aspect of your site.
+This should be a part of your general WordPress security, and is good practice before any major change.
+But it is also a requirement of migrating your WordPress installation since there is so much data being moved.

 Depending on the number of media uploads you have in your site, this could take some time.
 While this download is underway we can begin step two and make a copy of your database.